Ashmitcodez/similarity-detector-web-app/README.md

 # similarity-detector-web-app
 This project is an interactive Streamlit web app that detects and visualizes textual similarity between files.
 It is designed to help you compare programming code files (C, C++, Java, Python, MATLAB) or plain text files and quickly spot matching regions.
+It works similarly to a MOSS (Measure of similarity software).

 # Multi‑Language Similarity Detector